Charleston advisers on peninsula seawall have a lot of questions about the $1.4B project

 All of those concerns are likely to be explored in more detail as the Army Corps continues to develop a preliminary design for the project.

-The biggest issue the committee members will likely need to work through is the price tag for the proposed seawall.
+The biggest issue the committee members will likely need to work through is the price tag.
 The Army Corps most recently set the estimated cost for the massive project at $1.4 billion, though that could change depending on the final design the city and federal agency settle on.

 The federal government may cover up to 65 percent of that cost if the project moves forward, but that means Charleston leaders would need to find the other 35 percent, which comes to nearly $500 million.